prgmatic/Terraria3D/README.md

 # Terraria3D - Alpha (WIP)
 Terraria3D is a mod that adds a little more depth to your world.
 This mod used tModLoader.
 The current state of the mod is rough around the edges.
 I have spent most of my time developing and very little time testing.
 You'll certainly come across things that don't look right.
 Please report issues to the issue tracker.
 ## Usage
-Copy mod to mod directory.
-Terraria3D depends on TerrariaHooks.
-Install that from the mod browser if it is not downloaded automatically.
+Copy mod to mod directory. ~Terraria3D depends on TerrariaHooks.
+Install that from the mod browser if it is not downloaded automatically.~ I built this on 0.10.1.5.
+Sorry guys, I'll work on getting it to work with 0.11.

 Once in game, you need to map the setting window keybinding in the keybinding window.
 You can use that key to bring up the settings window.
 ## Camera Control